 I used to be one of those people who said “I could never be vegan.”
 I was raised in a very “meat and potatoes” family and though I became a vegetarian in my early twenties, I could not give up my love for cheese.
 I was even a Fromagier in a fancy cheese store for almost two years!
 One day, I made the connection and saw how violent the dairy and egg industries were and my whole life changed.
 For more information, you can read all about My Vegan Journey.

 Things you should know about me: My husband is my best friend.
-My canine companion, Samantha, is my spirit animal.
+I am an obsessive dog-mom to two wonderful rescue pups, Maeby and Buster.
 I am happiest when I am cooking, exploring, traveling, writing, and laughing.
 I can usually be found annoying people with Arrested Development quotes or trying to be clever while writing the About page for my blog.
 And I love run-on sentences and also starting sentences with conjunctions.

 My favorite recipes on the blog: